This Website uses Cookies

 • The research should be focused on the discovery or development of tools and interventions to help expand the walls of people’s Perception Box, to measure the effectiveness of these tools and interventions and to track the effects of these on the minds, behaviors, and brains of subjects.

-• We fund innovative research involving mindfulness, breathwork, high-quality listening, psychedelics, neuromodulation and other techniques.
+• We fund innovative research involving mindfulness, and other meditation practices, breathwork, psychedelics, neuromodulation, technologies such as AI and VR, and other relevant interventions.
 For this RFP, we are particularly, but not exclusively, interested in research related to mental health and wellness in pediatric populations aged 5-18.
+However, all proposals will be reviewed on their own merit.
+We continue to be interested in innovative proposals targeting adults.
+Projects aimed at children aged 0 - 5 are out of scope for this RFP.

 • This RFP is intended for scientific research related to humans.
 Projects that include philosophical enquiry, mathematical models, laboratory animals, or in vitro experiments must provide suitable justification for a grant award.